pyscript/pyscript/newdocs/docs/getting-started.md

 ## Development setup

+Almost all software platform like PyScript require a development environment the user needs to author their applications.
+That usually means picking an editor of choice, installing all dependencies needed by the application and setting everything up so that the application can be build and distributed.
+PyScript simplify these aspects for the user, reducing these to a bare minimum.

+**tldr;** The easiest way to get the a full PyScript development setup on your browser, in seconds, is to use [pyscript.com](pyscript.com).
+It is a free service that help users to create new projects from pre-created templates that already have all the project structure created, allowing user to edit, preview and deploy their apps with just a link, all in the same place.

+## Editors and Development Environment

-PyScript does not require any specific development environment other than a web browser (we recommend using [Chrome](https://www.google.com/chrome/)) and a text editor, even though using your [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) of choice might be convenient.
+PyScript does not require any specific development environment other than a web browser (we recommend using [Chrome](https://www.google.com/chrome/)) and a text editor ([IDE](https://en.wikipedia.org/wiki/Integrated_development_environment)) that authors can use to write their applications.
+Users are free to choose according to their preference and, as mentioned above, we recommend picking you faverite browser and IDE, or using pyscript.com (that includes an editor in the browser itself).

-If you're using [VSCode](https://code.visualstudio.com/), the [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) can be used to reload the page as you edit the HTML file.
+**Note:** If you're using [VSCode](https://code.visualstudio.com/), the [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) can be used to reload the page as you edit the HTML file.

-**NOTE:** The easier way to get a development setup for PyScript is to use [pyscript.com](pyscript.com).
-It is a free service that allows users to create new projects from pre-created templates that already have all the project structure created and allows users to edit their apps, preview it and deploy with just a link, all in the same place.

 ## Installation